No products in the cart.

 • Stage 1: Very confused, with minimal understanding of written or spoken words.
 Speech is often garbled and nonsensical.

 • Stage 2: Confusion decreases, but speech is still garbled.
-They may begin to get frustrated from lack of understanding at this point.
+Individuals may become frustrated from lack of understanding.

-• Stage 3: They can now understand words in highly-contextual settings.
-For example, if you point to a salt shaker and ask if they want some, they might understand you.
+• Stage 3: Survivors can now understand words in highly-contextual settings.
+For example, the survivor may understand when a family member gestures to a glass of water and asks if they want some.

-• Stage 4: Their speech now has normal rhythm and intonation, but the words they use are still nonsense.
-Their understanding has also improved a little.
+• Stage 4: Speech now has normal rhythm and intonation, but it may still not make sense.
+Comprehension has also improved a little at this point.

-• Stage 5: Patient now realizes that what they think they say is not always what they actually say.
-They also will start to use more real words at this point.
+• Stage 5: The survivor gains self-awareness, and now realizes that what they think they are saying is not always what they actually say.
+Individuals will also start to make more sense when speaking.

-• Stage 6: Patient can now echo spoken words and read single words.
+• Stage 6: Survivors can now echo spoken words and read single words.
+They may also use writing to communicate more easily.

-• Stage 7: Speech begins to make sense and the person uses real words appropriately.
+• Stage 7: Speech begins to make sense and the individual uses real words appropriately.
 They might still struggle to find specific words, however.

-Everyone progresses at their own rate and may not follow these stages precisely.
-Still, these stages can help you understand what to expect as you recover from fluent aphasia.
+Each survivor progresses at their own rate and may not follow these stages precisely.
+However, these stages can help survivors and their families to understand what to expect while recovering from fluent aphasia.

 Managing Fluent Aphasia